Build a Vue.js Document Scanning App with Dynamic Web TWAIN

 If you see the information page of Vuetify or Vue.js, you have successfully initialized the project.

-Integrating with Dynamic Web TWAIN
+Step 2: Configure Dynamic Web TWAIN

-Configure The Project
+Configure the Project Files

 We installed dwt in the previous step.
 But that is far from ready for development.
 In fact, Dynamic Web TWAIN requires extra steps to configure it properly.